samuelcanon/Peak-Demand-vs-Baseline-Spain/README.md

 **3. The real mechanism: the model dampens the one signal that matters most.** Linear regression assigns yesterday's peak a coefficient of roughly **0.3**; the naive baseline effectively uses it at **1.0**.
 The model dilutes exactly the signal it should be leaning on hardest.

-**4. The same error-analysis pass found the one pattern every method shares: Weekends..** Slicing the errors by by weekday vs. weekend: the naive baseline's error jumps 70% on weekends (1,305 → 2,214 MW); the feature-based model's jumps only 27% (1,927 → 2,456 MW) — a smaller relative degradation, though still a higher absolute error than the baseline.
-The model already includes an explicit weekend indicator as one of its seven features, and still can't close the gap.
-That rules out "a missing weekend feature" and points at something about weekend volatility the current feature set doesn't capture — a real pattern, not a diagnosed cause.
+**4. The same error-analysis pass found the one pattern every method shares: Weekends (though not to the same degree).** Slicing the errors by weekday vs. weekend the naive baseline's error jumps 69.6% (1,305 to 2,214 MW), the linear model's jumps 27.5% (1,927 to 2,456 MW), and the non-linear model's jumps only 13.5% (1,802 to 2,046 MW), it's the one place a tested model actually beats the baseline outright.
+That's a real reversal of the project's overall finding, as added sophistication doesn't help in general, but it does help here.

 **5. A second pre-registered hypothesis was tested and disproven.** Error was expected to peak at temperature extremes.
 It didn't, the mildest days were hardest to predict.
 No mechanism is claimed; the pattern is real, the cause isn't established, and that's said plainly rather than papered over.